Ribbonlength of families of folded ribbon knots: Folded ribbon knots, ribbon equivalence, and ribbonlength

-We now describe how to construct a folded ribbon knot.
-(A technical discussion of polygonal knot diagrams and the definition of a folded ribbon knot can be found in \cite{DKTZ}, and a general discussion for smooth ribbon knots immersed in the plane can be found in \cite{DSW}.)
-We start by defining the {\em fold angle} at vertex $v_i$ to be the angle $\theta_i$ (where $0\leq\theta_i\leq \pi$) between edges $e_{i-1}$ and $e_i$.
+Practically, how do we construct a folded ribbon knot?
+The key idea is to start with a polygonal knot diagram $K$ and build a folded ribbon of width $w$ with $K$ as the centerline of folded ribbon.
+To describe our construction, we first define the {\em fold angle} at vertex $v_i$ to be the angle $\theta_i$ (where $0\leq\theta_i\leq \pi$) between edges $e_{i-1}$ and $e_i$.
 (This angle is said to be positive when $e_i$ is to the left of $e_{i-1}$ as in Figure~\ref{fig:ribbon-construct} (left), and is negative when $e_i$ is to the right.)
-The boundary of the ribbon is distance $\nicefrac{w}{2}$ from $K$, and because the fold lines act as mirrors to rays parallel to the knot diagram, we know the fold line is perpendicular to the angle bisector $\theta_i$.
-In Figure~\ref{fig:ribbon-construct}, the fold angle is $\angle ECF=\theta_i$, the fold line $AB$ is perpendicular to the angle bisector $DC$ of $\theta_i$.
-Given that the width of the ribbon $w=|AG|$, we use $\triangle AGB$ to determine the length of $AB$.
+Second, we remember that the boundary of the ribbon is distance $\nicefrac{w}{2}$ from $K$, and because the fold lines act as mirrors to rays parallel to the knot diagram, we know the fold line is perpendicular to the angle bisector of~$\theta_i$.
+In Figure~\ref{fig:ribbon-construct} (left), the fold angle is $\angle ECF=\theta_i$, the fold line $AB$ is perpendicular to the angle bisector $DC$ of $\theta_i$.
+Finally, given that the width of the ribbon $w=|AG|$, we use $\triangle AGB$ to determine the length of the fold line $|AB|=\frac{w}{\cos(\nicefrac{\theta_i}{2})}$.
+As we see next in Construction~\ref{const:folded-ribbon} we use the fold lines to start our folded ribbon construction.

 \begin{const} [\cite{DKTZ} Definition 2.5] Given an oriented polygonal knot diagram $K$, we construct a folded ribbon knot $K_w$ of width $w$ as follows. \begin{compactenum} \item If the fold angle $\theta_i<\pi$, we place a fold line of length $\frac{w}{\cos(\nicefrac{\theta_i}{2})}$ centered at $v_i$ perpendicular to the angle bisector of $\theta_i$.
 If $\theta_i=\pi$, there is no fold line. \item We add in the ribbon boundaries by joining the ends of the fold lines at $v_i$ and $v_{i+1}$. \item The folded ribbon knot inherits an orientation from $K$. \end{compactenum} \end{const}